General Description of Awards

 Award applications are compiled, reviewed, and adjudicated by the Department of History and Classics at the University of Alberta.
 Applicants are assessed based on their academic record, letters of reference, statement of program, and a sample of their academic writing or publication.

-The deadline for applications to be received in the Department of History & Classics will normally be January 30th, with results announced by March 30th.
+The deadline for applications to be received in the Department of History & Classics will normally be March 15th.

 - Complete Appendix A – Application Form

 - Read the declaration and sign the form